pytest-dev/pyfakefs/docs/troubleshooting.rst

       # the temp directory is always present at test start
       assert len(os.listdir("/")) == 1

-Under macOS and linux, if the actual temp path is not `/tmp` (which is always the case under macOS), a symlink to the actual temp directory is additionally created as `/tmp` in the fake filesystem.
+Under macOS and linux, if the actual temp path is not `/tmp` (which will be the case if an environment variable `TEMPDIR`, `TEMP` or `TMP` points to another path), a symlink to the actual temp directory is additionally created as `/tmp` in the fake filesystem.
 Note that the file size of this link is ignored while calculating the fake filesystem size, so that the used size with an otherwise empty fake filesystem can always be assumed to be 0.
+Note also that the temp directory may not be what you expect, if you emulate another file system.
+For example, if you emulate Windows under Linux, the default temp directory will be at `C:\\tmp`.

 User rights